 “Young Auditorium’s vision is that we serve as a catalyst for inspiration.
 We want to be sure that people are leaving our space with more than they came to us with so that they’re being transformed in some very small way.Shannon Dozoryst, Director at Young Auditorium

-Come early to peruse the large collection of African art, donated by original founders, Fern and Irvin Young, in the lobby, and on a day you aren’t seeing a show, maybe catch a tour of the Young Auditorium and all of its facilities with Michael Morrissey to learn even more about the space and it’s original founders.
+Come early to peruse the large collection of African art, donated by original founders, Fern and Irvin Young, in the lobby.
+On a day you aren’t seeing a show, maybe catch a tour of the Young Auditorium and all of its facilities with Michael Morrissey to learn even more about the space and its original founders.

 Visit here for more information on the Young Auditorium, shows, ticket prices, and booking one of their facilities for your own event/performance.